Nationals vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Miles Mikolas (5-5) will take the mound for the Cardinals, his 20th start of the season.
+- The Cardinals will hand the ball to Jack Flaherty (6-5) for his 18th start of the season.

-- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

-- Mikolas has 11 starts in a row of five innings or more.

 |Opponent